adrianmota/learning-notes/html.md

 ## What is HTML for exactly?

-This language is used to describe or define the structure of a web page, what does it mean exactly?
-It means the information that is presented in a web browser can be presented in a logical and particular way by using HTML elements.
+This language is used to describe or define the structure of a web page, meaning that the information displayed in a web browser can be presented in a logical and particular way by using HTML elements.

 ## What is an HTML element?

 An HTML element is like an object that is used to represent information in a way or another.
-Text, videos, images, audios, etc., can be presented in the document using HTML elements defined for that purpose.
+Text, videos, images, audio, etc., can be presented in the document using HTML elements defined for that purpose.
 An HTML element is defined using *tags*.
 Tags are compound by ankle brackets and a word that describes the element itself, and almost all the HTML elements have an opening and closing tag.

 This is an example:
 ```html